CloudBoost/developers/en/security/roles.md

 #Before we begin

-CloudRole is inherited from CloudObject class, which means everything that CloudObject contains is also contained in CloudRole and that includes default properties like Id, createdAt, updatedAt, etc. and all of the fucntions like save, delete etc.
+CloudRole is inherited from CloudObject class, which means everything that CloudObject contains is also contained in CloudRole and that includes default properties like Id, createdAt, updatedAt, etc. and all of the functions like save, delete etc.

 CloudRole is basically a group of Users.
 For example :